Leslie Bonnet: Duck breeding

-As a result of his work with ducks, Bonnet wrote the book Practical Duck Keeping (1960), which was regarded as the "bible" of duck-keeping and is still in use even today.
-The British Waterfowl Association present a prize in his honour every year to someone who has made an outstanding contribution to British waterfowl.
+His book Practical Duck Keeping was published by Land Books in 1960.

 Memorials

 Leslie Bonnet died in December 1985, aged 83.
 He is buried in Criccieth Cemetery and there is woodland named in his honour close to Ymwlch, as well as a memorial bench on Garth Pier, Bangor.
 He was described in his obituary as a "countryman...rubicund, well-fleshed but never flabby, and abounding with energy".